pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 - Release several TiDB Cloud API endpoints for the Import feature：

-    - List Import Tasks
+    - List all import tasks
-    - Create Import Task
+    - Get an import task
-    - Preview Data before Starting an Import Task
+    - Create an import task
-    - Get Import Task Role Info
+    - Update an import task
-    - Upload a Local File for an Import Task
+    - Upload a local file for an import task
-    - Get Import Task
+    - Preview data before starting an import task
-    - Update Import Task
+    - Get the role information for import tasks

   For more information, refer to the [API documentation](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Import).